SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: 2D Applications

-We report our results in Figure~\ref{fig:geodesic-example}. $\varepsilon$ below every figure denotes the error.
+We report our results in Figure~\ref{fig:geodesic-example}. $\varepsilon$ below each figure denotes the error.
 In the top row, we evaluate the value accuracy of the learned geodesic distance field.
 We visualize the predicted distances within a narrow rectangular region ($1.665 \leq x \leq 1.865$, $-0.025 \leq y \leq 0.025$).
-Since all methods behave similarly away from the sharp feature region $M$, we focus the evaluation on a tighter band ($1.55 \leq x \leq 1.95$, $-0.005 \leq y \leq 0.005$) to highlight the ability to preserve non-differentiable structures and additionally report the absolute mean error of predict values in this band.
+Since all methods behave similarly away from the sharp feature region $M$, we further restrict the evaluation to a tighter band ($1.55 \leq x \leq 1.95$, $-0.005 \leq y \leq 0.005$) to highlight behavior near the non-differentiable region, and report the absolute error within this band.
 To aid visual comparison, iso-distance contours of the predicted field (orange solid lines) and the ground truth (white dashed lines) are overlaid.
-For the value accuracy comparisons, in Figure~\ref{fig:geodesic (raw mlp)}, the baseline method is overly smoothed at sharp corner.
-In \subref{fig:geodesic (instantngp)}, {\ingp} is jagged and exhibits unwanted sharpness.
-In \subref{fig:geodesic (sharpnet relu)}, ReLU is better but it also contains unwanted sharpness.
-In \subref{fig:geodesic (sharpnet softplus)}, when Softplus activation is used, the result is truly smooth everywhere unless at specific locations.
-The effects of unwanted sharpness are more pronounced in the bottom row, where we present the learned geodesic field as a height mesh and render the surface of the mesh.
+For the value accuracy comparisons, in Figure~\ref{fig:geodesic-example}(\subref{fig:geodesic (raw mlp)}), the standard MLP oversmooths the sharp corner.
+In (\subref{fig:geodesic (instantngp)}), {\ingp} produces jagged artifacts and exhibits undesired sharpness.
+In (\subref{fig:geodesic (sharpnet relu)}), {\method} with ReLU improves the result but still introduces spurious sharpness.
+In (\subref{fig:geodesic (sharpnet softplus)}), when Softplus activation is used, the result is smooth everywhere except at the intended feature locations.
+These artifacts are more pronounced in the bottom row, where we present the learned geodesic field as a height mesh and render the surface of the mesh.